cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 controller is responsible for accepting the **authorization** associated with the challenge.

-After the authorization has been accepted, the `status.state` field will be set to the state of the **authorization** and not the challenge.
+After the authorization has been accepted, the `status.state` field of the Challenge resource will be set to the state of the **authorization**.
+The state of a Challenge resource will only be 'valid' when its corresponding ACME authorization is 'valid'.

 Authorization & challenge status is closely related, so this should not bring any unexpected surprises (i.e. if a challenge is 'invalid', the authorization will also